sciwork/swportal/content/pages/sprint/2023/04-hsinchu.rst

 demand more critical discussions than other applications of computer programming.

-In this sprint, we provide a `Training Room <#Training-Room>`__ for the newcomers/less experienced developers to get prepared to contribute in the open-source projects.
+In this sprint, we provide a `Training Room <#training-room>`__ for the newcomers/less experienced developers to get prepared to contribute in the open-source projects.

 We would like to provide a supportive and friendly environment for all attendees to support more developers to join in the open-source communities.